Next.js Session Management

 }

-}Pros: Native integration with AWS services (Lambda, API Gateway, S3), pay-per-use pricing favorable at scale, advanced security features (adaptive authentication, compromised credential protection).
-Cons: Steeper learning curve, more boilerplate code required, and the Amplify SDK adds significant bundle size compared to lighter alternatives.
+}Pros: Native integration with AWS services (Lambda, API Gateway, S3), pay-per-use pricing favorable at scale, advanced security features (adaptive authentication, compromised credential protection on the Plus tier).
+Cons: Steeper learning curve, more boilerplate, a larger bundle than lighter alternatives, and a free tier of 10,000 MAU for new accounts (the legacy 50,000-MAU tier is grandfathered only to accounts active before November 22, 2024) (AWS Cognito pricing).

 The cost of authentication failures justifies managed solutions